Oregon State Beavers men's basketball: 1980–83 – Orange Express

 However, NCAA sanctions followed these standout teams.
 The NCAA found that many players, from 1979 to 1983 were involved in improper arrangements with outside representative related to the purchase of complimentary basketball tickets and the receipt of other prohibited benefits.
 The NCAA vacated appearances from the 1980, 1981, and 1982 tournaments.

 Postseason

 NCAA tournament results

 The Beavers have appeared in the NCAA tournament 18 times.
 Their combined record is 15–21.
 OSU had three NCAA Tournament appearances (1980, 1981 and 1982) vacated by the NCAA, resulting in 15 recognized appearances and an "official" NCAA Tournament record of 13–18.
-Their former 46-year drought between wins was the longest drought of any team from a major conference.
+Their former 46-year drought between "official" tournament wins was the longest drought of any team from a major conference.